 Constantine M. Koursaris

-He enjoys spending quality time with his family, reading, camping, traveling, swimming, and karate.
-Dr Koursaris served as a Flotilla Staff Officer in the Department of Public Education of the United States Coast Guard Auxiliary, and he was the recipient of the Presidential Award for his contributions in supporting USCG missions protecting waterways around Kennedy Space Center during NASA launches.
+Beyond his professional work, he enjoys spending time with his family, reading, camping, traveling, swimming and practicing karate.
+He has served as a Florida staff officer in the Department of Public Education of the U.S. Coast Guard Auxiliary and received the Presidential Award for his contributions to U.S. Coast Guard missions protecting waterways around Kennedy Space Center during NASA launches.

 • Ph.D. - Doctor of Philosophy in Operations Research, Florida Institute of Technology